Zbuser93/SpiralTorsionSpringOptimizer/README.md

 # Spiral Torsion Spring Optimizer

 For the spreadsheet-based version of this project, and the FreeCAD files intended for use with this calculator, see the page on [Printables](https://www.printables.com/model/485731-spiral-torsion-spring-optimizer-v3).
+The Printables page also contains some more practical documentation for this project, including how to find or calculate your material's elasticity.
+What follows is a more theoretical explanation of what this project aims to acheive.

 ## Introduction